timostrating/MEGA/README.md

 # MEGA
 MEGA is my attempt to collect and analyze as much of my personal information as possible for a year.
 All scripts I write to automate actions will be stored in this repo.
+I like to expend this repo in the future with a way to visualize what i am learning.
+A learning tracking system of some sort of kind.

+Currently I am also searching for a better way to store lecture notes.
+I am currently using Evernote but it does not have all the features rhat I would like to have.

 [All programs a local university offers (Rug) - Dutch ](https://github.com/timostrating/MEGA/blob/master/Rug/rug_opleidingen.json)